HomeBTC / GBP • Cryptocurrency

 Sterling is the world's oldest currency in continuous use since its inception.
 In 2022, it was the fourth-most-traded currency in the foreign exchange market, after the United States dollar, the euro, and the Japanese yen.
 Together with those three currencies and the renminbi, it forms the basket of currencies that calculate the value of IMF special drawing rights.
 As of late 2022, sterling is also the fourth most-held reserve currency in global reserves.

-The Bank of England is the central bank for sterling, issuing its own banknotes and regulating issuance of banknotes by private banks in Scotland and Northern Ireland.
+The Bank of England is the central bank for sterling, issuing its own banknotes and regulating issuance of banknotes by private banks such as the Bank of Scotland and Clydesdale Bank in Scotland, and Danske Bank in Northern Ireland.
 Sterling banknotes issued by other jurisdictions are not regulated by the Bank of England; their governments guarantee convertibility at par.
-Historically, sterling was also used to varying degrees by the colonies and territories of the British Empire.
 Wikipedia